nareshmaharaj-consultant/aerospike_udf/README.md

 ### Filtering

-There are 2 possibilities in which to filter data where filtering is based on more than 1 bin and where the intention of the query is aggregated results.
+We are discussing 2 possibilities in which data can be filtered where filtering is based on more than 1 bin and where the intention of the query is get aggregated results returned.
 - Filtering with a Secondary Index using Map Keys or Map Values
 - Filtering in the UDF itself as part of the stream when aggregating.

 Given the default behaviour is to use UDF filtering, let's checkout the implementation.

-Filtering is based on more than one bin as follows
+As mentioned previously, Filtering in this example is based on more than one bin as follows.
+If there was only 1 bin then we would not need to do much else.

 ```segment            | country | product```